tempeparsons/cIMMS/Results_draft_1.md

 ![](./images/Fig11.png)

 <font size="1"><strong>Figure 11.
-Interpolation of hIAPP_B data using the CloughTocher interpolation method from SciPy.</strong> RMSD for each method is in black and green text, respectively.
+Interpolation of rIAPP_A data using the RectBivariateSpline and CloughTocher interpolation method from SciPy.</strong> RMSD for each method is in black and green text, respectively.
 Descriptions for Figs. 12A, B and C are as for Figure 9.</font>
 <br>
 <br>

 ![](./images/Fig12.png)

 <font size="1"><strong>Figures 12.
-Interpolation of hIAPP_B data using the CloughTocher interpolation method from SciPy.</strong> RMSD for each method is in black and green text, respectively.
+Interpolation of rIAPP_B data using thee RectBivariateSpline and CloughTocher interpolation method from SciPy.</strong> RMSD for each method is in black and green text, respectively.
 Descriptions for Figs. 12A, B and C are as for Figure 9.</font>
 <br>
 <br>